 Grantees should make every effort to ensure their reports includes all financial attachments required in the reporting process.
 If a report is received incomplete, it may delay the review future application review or payment of multi-year award.

 If you have not fully expended all MPF Funds by the report deadline, you must provide a written request for an extension via email.
 Extensions are approved on a case-by-case basis.
-Please send all extension requests to Hana Kong, Program Officer, at [email protected].
+Please send all extension requests to Nancy Enterline, Vice President of Philanthropy, at [email protected].

 You cannot apply for a new grant without completing the report on a previous award.
 If you have a current grant with Monterey Peninsula Foundation, your report deadlines may be shifted to accommodate the new cycle deadlines.